 We get a lot of calls from people wanting the cheapest price for a new garage door.
 However, affordability can’t always be the primary concern when shopping for a garage door.
-After all, a garage door protects your home and makes your life more conveniency.
-More than just those concerns, you also need to consider how the more flimsy construction of a some garage doors can impact the longevity of your entire garage door system.
+After all, a garage door protects your home and makes your life more convenient.
+More than just those concerns, you also need to consider how the more flimsy construction of some garage doors can impact the longevity of your entire garage door system.

 Commonly, pan garage doors are considered the cheapest option for a new garage door.
 Pan garage doors are a thin layer of steel, and they aren’t sturdy enough to be put on a wide door.
 This is because they do not have a sturdy enough construction to support their own weight, especially in the upright position.
-Overtime, this causes the door to bow in the middle, damaging panels and causing your opener to work harder.
+Over time, this causes the door to bow in the middle, damaging panels and causing your opener to work harder.
 If these problems continue, it can cause multiple parts of your garage door system to wear out prematurely.
-So, although you may have saved money upfront with the pan door, you will end of paying more in the long term for repairs and maintenance.
-For example, if you have a 16 or 18 foot wide garage door (typical with a two-car garage), then I strongly suggest doing your research before choosing based on price.
+So, although you may have saved money upfront with the pan door, you will end up paying more in the long term for repairs and maintenance.
+For example, if you have a 16 or 18-foot wide garage door (typical with a two-car garage), then I strongly suggest doing your research before choosing based on price.
 We commonly turn down jobs where people want to install pan garage doors.

-As you can imagine, the difference between these two garage door constructions are pretty significant.
+As you can imagine, the difference between these two garage door constructions is pretty significant.
 You can’t even compare the durability and thus longevity benefits between these two options.
 For example, I’ve never seen a sandwich door snap in half.
 In fact, a sandwich garage door will feel a lot like a wall.
 On the other hand, we do see pretty often the pan doors snapping in half.
 See below photos for examples of folded pan doors.

-If you have one of these doors, you can see early signs of your door collapsing by watching the top panel starting to pull away from the frame when its closed.
+If you have one of these doors, you can see early signs of your door collapsing by watching the top panel starting to pull away from the frame when it’s closed.
 You can also see a small crack in the top panel when the garage door is open.
-Either of these signs mean you need immediate repair or maintenance to prevent your garage door panels from completely collapsing.
+Either of these signs means you need immediate repair or maintenance to prevent your garage door panels from completely collapsing.

 Another reason why it’s a good idea not to buy the pan door is they dent easily.
 If your kid runs a bike into it, a ball gets thrown up against it, or your car bumps into it, a pan door will not survive too long.
 However, a sandwich door will not dent easily and will last much longer.